Updated image of Mel Jordan Andy Hewitt gave me permission to use this photograph

 Research Interests

 My academic career has spanned 30 years of working within Higher Education.
-I am currently Professor of Art and the Public Sphere at the Centre for Postdigital Culture, Coventry University.
-Previously I established and run the Contemporary Art Practice Programme at the Royal College of Art from 2014- 2020.
+I am Professor of Art and the Public Sphere and the research centre director for the Centre for Postdigital Culture, Coventry University.
+Previously I established and run the MA Contemporary Art Practice Programme at the Royal College of Art from 2014- 2020.

 Biography